 LIVESTOCK.
 All domestic or domesticated animals used or raised on a farm or ranch, including the carcasses thereof, and exotic animals in captivity and includes all horses and cattle.
-LIVESTOCK does not include canine or feline animals.
-Wild animals shall also be included within the meaning of LIVESTOCK.
+LIVESTOCK does not include canine of feline animals.
+Wild animals, poultry and birds used for human consumption shall also be included within the meaning of LIVESTOCK.

-LOADING AND UNLOADING BERTH.

-The off-street area required for the receipt of or distribution by vehicles of material or merchandise.
+LOADING AND UNLOADING BERTH.The off-street area required for the receipt of or distribution by vehicles of material or merchandise.